 Developing countries: countries not listed to the above two groups.

-Methodological sources: Methodology for External Trade Statistics, 2005, Intrastat Manual for Providers of Statistical Information, 2004
+Methodological sources: Methodology for External Trade Statistics, 2005

-This survey is carried out by the Regulations (EC) No 184/2005 and No 707/2009 of the European Parliament and of the Council on Community statistics concerning balance of payments, international trade in services and foreign direct investment.
+This survey is carried out by Regulation (EC) No 184/2005, Regulation (EU) No 555/2012 and Regulation (EC) No 707/2009 (on Community statistics concerning balance of payments, international trade in services and foreign direct investment.)

 Data sources:

-Missing information of the quarterly data collection was imputed by administrative sources.
+Missing information of the quarterly survey was imputed by using administrative data sources.

 Valuation: Transactions are valued at the actual price agreed by the supplier and the consumer, without VAT.
 Conversion of values into HUF is based on the official medium exchange rate of the Hungarian National Bank valid at the time at which the transaction occurs.